zdne/zdne-old.org/resume.md

 Joined the startup among the first employees.
 Fulfilled many roles in the fast-growing, ever-changing environment.

 Defined the term API design.
-Turned the company into trend-setter in the API design space.
-Authored the popular API description language.
+Turned the company into a trend-setter in the API design space.
+Authored the popular API description language–API Blueprint.
 Changed the way APIs are developed today.

 Hired or introduced over 25% of current employees.